Producing slow light in warm alkali vapor using electromagnetically induced transparency: Conclusion

 \section{Conclusion}

 We have presented detailed theoretical and experimental undergraduate-friendly instructions on how to produce light pulses propagating through warm alkali vapor with speeds as low as few hundred m/s.
-We elucidated the role played by electromagnetically induced transparency (EIT) in producing slow light.
-Prices for key components and vendor information are included in Table 1 below.
+We elucidated the role played by EIT in producing slow light.

 The experimental setup described here is remarkably versatile.
-It can be used for investigations into slow and stored light, including detailed measurements of pulse delay $\tau_d$ as the pulse width $\tau_p$ is varied, and further measurement of the subtle Ramsey narrowing seen at the EIT line-center in Fig.~\ref{fig:eitdata} as the pump and probe beam sizes are varied~\cite{walsworth2006prl,shuker}.
-In addition, by slightly varying the angle between the pump and probe beams, one can study EIT linewidth-narrowing due to the spatial localization of alkali atoms from frequent velocity-changing collisions with the buffer gas~\cite{dicke}.
-Furthermore, one may study how atomic diffusion degrades storage times for slow light pulses~\cite{image} of various transverse profiles, e.g., Laguerre-Gaussian~\cite{vortex} and Bessel beams~\cite{bessel}, which possess topological phase features that permit significantly more robust storage in comparison to the usual Gaussian beams.
-Finally, the setup may also be adapted for innovative magnetometry with potential applications in magnetic induction tomography and the detection of concealed objects~\cite{renzoni1,renzoni2}.
+It can be used for investigations into slow and stored light, including detailed measurements of pulse delay $\tau_d$ as the pulse width $\tau_p$ is varied, and further measurement of the subtle Ramsey narrowing seen at the EIT line-center in Fig.~\ref{fig:eitdata} as the pump and probe beam sizes are varied.~\cite{walsworth2006prl} By slightly varying the angle between the pump and probe beams, one can study EIT linewidth-narrowing due to the spatial localization of alkali atoms from frequent velocity-changing collisions with the buffer gas.~\cite{dicke} Furthermore, one may study how atomic diffusion degrades storage times for slow light pulses~\cite{image} of various transverse profiles, e.g., Laguerre-Gaussian~\cite{vortex} and Bessel beams~\cite{bessel}, which possess topological phase features that permit significantly more robust storage in comparison to the usual Gaussian beams.
+The setup may be adapted for innovative magnetometry with potential applications in magnetic induction tomography and the detection of concealed objects.~\cite{renzoni1,renzoni2}